 UK General Election 2024: Impact on mortgage rates and house prices

-But will mortgage rates and house prices actually be impacted by the election?
+But will mortgage rates and house prices actually be impacted by the election result?
 And how have mortgage rates and house prices changed since the Conservatives came to power in 2010?
 We uncover the latest data below...

 Looking for a mortgage?